 Expats living in France may find that opening an international offshore account is the best way to manage their finances.
 Having an offshore bank account is particularly helpful for anyone who works abroad, spends a lot of time in more than one country, or frequently transfers money between countries.

-You can help protect yourself against banking fraud in France by:
+You can help protect your assets against banking fraud in France by:

 - Never giving out sensitive or confidential personal information in an email or phone conversation;

 - Never clicking on a link to a bank website in an e-mail.
 Always type the full website address into the address bar;

 - Always using secure payment platforms when making online payments;